 Fairfield, Utah 84013

 About the Author: Valerie Mellema is a freelance writer living in Texas.
-She loves to travel and is always planning a trip, whether it be a weekend in Dallas, a week in Spain, or a relaxing cruise.
-Her writing business, Words You Want, provides a variety of writing services including article writing, eBook writing and other writing services on a wide variety of topics.
+She loves to travel and is always planning a trip, whether a weekend in Dallas, a week in Spain, or a relaxing cruise.
+Her writing business, Words You Want, provides a variety of writing services, including article writing, eBook writing, and other writing services on various topics.